 Diversifying CUNY’s Leadership: A CUNY-Harvard Consortium

 Diversifying CUNY’s Leadership: A CUNY-Harvard Consortium is a professional development program for CUNY faculty and staff who are interested in a career in higher education leadership – with a particular emphasis on those interested in leadership positions within CUNY.
-The program, which aims to cultivate a diverse group of future leaders, supports and celebrates the University’s commitment to a diverse community that is inclusive of all groups and individuals.
+The program, which aims to cultivate a diverse group of future leaders, supports and celebrates CUNY’s commitment to a diverse community that is inclusive of all groups and individuals.
 The program is a partnership among CUNY, the Harvard Graduate School of Education (HGSE) and the Harvard Club of New York and is funded by a generous grant from the Harvard Club of New York Foundation and matching funds from CUNY.

-- Summer 2018: For the Harvard Institutes for Higher Education (HIHE) leadership program, participants will need to be at Harvard University in Boston, MA for two weeks.
+- Summer 2019: For the Harvard Institutes for Higher Education (HIHE) leadership program, participants will need to be at Harvard University in Boston, MA for two weeks.

-- Academic Year 2018-2019: It is estimated that participants will need to devote 6-9 hours per week on program activities (i.e., shadowing, meetings, project).
+- Academic Year 2019-2020: It is estimated that participants will need to devote 6-9 hours per week on program activities (i.e., shadowing, meetings, project).

 - Colleges will not be compensated for the time administrators accepted into the program devote to program activities because the participant’s project will benefit the college and program participation will serve as professional development for the administrator.
 Applicants should confirm with their supervisors that this is acceptable BEFORE applying to the program.

 Participants must have at least two years of academic/higher education leadership experience to be eligible for this program.

 Applicants must be committed to diversity of thought, perspective and identity and the idea that inclusion strengthens the University.

 For additional information, including application requirements, please download the application here.